Square principles in Pmax extensions: Choiceless extensions where square fails

 \section{Choiceless extensions where square fails}

-In this section we present two results showing that $\omega_3$ is square inaccessible, or even threadable, in the $\pmax$ extension of suitable models of determinacy (see Definition \ref{def:threadable}).
-Missing from these results is an argument that the subsequent forcing $\Add(\omega_{3},1)$ that adds a Cohen subset of $\omega_3$, and in the process well-orders $\mathcal{P}(\mathbb{R})$, does not (``accidentally'') add a square sequence.
-This issue is addressed in Section \ref{section:omega2}.
+In this section we present two results showing that $\omega_3$ is square inaccessible, and even threadable (see Definition \ref{def:threadable}), in the $\pmax$ extension of suitable models of determinacy.
+These arguments do not show that the subsequent forcing $\Add(\omega_{3},1)$, which adds a Cohen subset of $\omega_3$, and in the process well-orders $\mathcal{P}(\mathbb{R})$, does not (``accidentally'') add a square sequence.
+In fact it can, as the hypotheses of Theorems \ref{hyplowerbound} and \ref{theorem:gone} are jointly consistent relative to suitable large cardinals.
+Moreover, the hypothesis of Theorem \ref{theorem:gone} (with $\theta$ as $\Theta$) follows from $\AD^{+}$ + $\Unif$ + $\V\mathord{=}\mathrm{L}(\mathcal{P}(\R)) + ``\Theta \text{ is Mahlo in }\HOD$'' (and is strictly weaker than it, if it is consistent).
+To see this, note that the Solovay sequence is closed, and, by Remark \ref{nowoname}, $\AD^{+}$ + $\Unif$ implies that the Solovay sequence has limit length.
+Finally, an application of Theorem \ref{voplem} gives a model of the form $L_{\kappa}(\mathcal{P}_{\theta_{\alpha}}(\mathbb{R}))$ satisfying the hypothesis of Theorem \ref{theorem:gone}.